RoboX-Lab/r6d9-agent-node/src/core/README.md

 # R6D9 Agent Core

-A powerful Node.js library for browser automation and control powered by LLMs.
+A powerful Node.js library for general computer automation and control powered by LLMs, focusing on screenshot analysis and natural user interactions.

 ## Architecture

-The R6D9 Agent Core is built with a modular architecture focused on extensibility, maintainability, and performance.
+The R6D9 Agent Core is built with a modular architecture focused on versatile computer automation, extensibility, and maintainability.
 The system is organized into several key components:

+### Primary Interaction Approach

+R6D9 uses a comprehensive approach to computer automation:

+1. **Screenshot Analysis**: Captures and analyzes screen content to understand UI state
+2. **Mouse/Keyboard Control**: Interacts with applications like a human would
+3. **Terminal Commands**: Executes system operations via command line
+4. **AI-Powered Decision Making**: Uses LLMs to interpret screens and decide actions

+This approach allows agents to work with any application, making them versatile and human-like in their operation.

 ### Agents

-- **BrowserAgent**: Handles browser automation tasks
+- **ComputerAgent**: Controls computer through screenshots, mouse/keyboard, and terminal commands
 - **PlannerAgent**: Creates step-by-step plans for complex objectives
 - **CritiqueAgent**: Evaluates execution success and provides feedback

-### Workflows
+### Services

-- **Orchestrator**: Coordinates the agent execution in a LangGraph workflow
+- **ComputerService**: Core service that manages:
+  - Screenshot capture and analysis
+  - Mouse and keyboard control
+  - Terminal command execution

 ### Tools

 Tools are organized by category:

-- **Navigation Tools**: URL navigation, page history, loading management
+- **Computer Tools**:
+  - **Screenshot Tools**: Capturing and analyzing screen
+  - **Mouse Tools**: Cursor movement and clicking
-- **Interaction Tools**: Clicking, text entry, key presses, form filling
+  - **Keyboard Tools**: Text typing and key presses
+  - **Terminal Tools**: Shell command execution
-- **Information Tools**: DOM structure, form fields, page content
+  - **Analysis Tools**: Screen content interpretation
-- **Search Tools**: Web search capabilities
-- **Utility Tools**: Helper functions and general utilities

-### Services

-- **BrowserService**: Manages browser instances and page navigation

 ### Configuration